 Questions Regarding Employment?
-Please Contact Don Riling, Director of Staffing, via e-mail at: email@example.com, or Program Director Alec Bertelli at: firstname.lastname@example.org.
+Please Contact Matt Sydor, Director of Staffing, via e-mail at: email@example.com, or Program Director Alec Bertelli at: firstname.lastname@example.org.

 For 2020, we currently have positions available for Asst Director/Instructor Training Coordinator, Head Race Coach, Asst Race Coach, Learn to Sail (LTS) and Advanced Sailing (AS) Instructors.
-During a full prep week before camp starts, along with the 7 weeks of our traditional summer camp programs, all staff members work approx. 40 hours per week, on a daily 9-5 schedule, including a paid lunch since our staff are required to have lunch with their class members.
+During a full prep week before camp starts, along with the 7 weeks of our traditional summer camp programs, all staff members work approx. 40 hours per week, on a daily 9-5 schedule, including a paid lunch (since our staff are required to have lunch and interact with their class members).
 Race coaches are also paid a mileage allowance for travel to and from area regattas with our Travel Race Team.

 All staff members are paid by the hour.
 Pay rates are competitive and largely based on an applicant’s experience, credentials and interview.
-We employ a mix of young men and women for all positions, and our split is usually 50-50 male and female staff members.
-Although exceptions are sometimes made, our general policy is that a person seeking a paid position at SBJSA must reach age 17 by June 15th of the year they begin employment as a paid staff member with us.
+We employ a mix of young men and women for all positions.
+Although exceptions are sometimes made, our general policy is that a person seeking a position at SBJSA must reach age 17 by June 15th of the year they begin employment as a paid staff member with us.